SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Software list](/images/users-guide/DeviceManagement/devmgmt-software-repository.png)

-Each entry shows the software name, the device type (if set) and a label indicating if and how many versions a software has.
+Each entry shows the software name, the device type (if set) and a label indicating if and how many versions are available for a particular software.

 When clicking on an entry, the details for this software are displayed along with all available versions.